Partha-Sinha/100_Days_Of_ML_Code/R1-log.md

         Hyperbolic Tangent Function

  ## Day 22-
-    Implemented
      Installed Theano, Tensorflow, Keras
      Encoded the categorical data
      Splitting the dataset into the Training set and Test set Feature Scaling

+ ## Day 23-
+    Initialised the Artificial Neural Networks
+    Added the Input Layers and the Hidden layers and the Output Layer Compiled and fitted the ANN to Training Set
+    Made Predictions Evaluating the models